Big Apple Circus: 2000s

-The Big Apple Circus became a 501(c)3 non-profit organization in March 2000.

 In 2001, the circus' best-known performer, "Grandma" the clown (played by Barry Lubin), inducted into the International Clown Hall of Fame.
 A new seating system was installed in the circus big top, and, after the September 11, 2001 attacks, the circus opened its "Dreams of a City" show, which was dedicated to the City of New York.

 New York City Mayor Michael Bloomberg proclaimed November 1, 2002, as "Big Apple Circus Day".
 The circus celebrated its 25th anniversary with a documentary film about the creation and production of that year's show.

 In "Carnevale!", actors and circus performers Pedro Carrillo and Alesya Gulevich entered the Guinness Book of World Records when, in 2003, they set records, at the same moment, in their different specialties: Carrillo skipped a rope on the high wire 1,323 times in a row, and Gulevich twirled 99 hula hoops at the same time.
 Another show, "Circus to Go," allowed Big Apple Circus to reach new communities, specifically in Western states.

-In 2004, a TV documentary created by ABC on the circus received an Emmy award in the "Outstanding Entertainment in Programming Single Program" category.

 In 2005, Barry Lubin helped produce a show entitled "Grandma Goes To Hollywood."

 On December 2, 2008, Britney Spears performed her hits Circus and Womanizer in a televised promotion concert on Good Morning America at the Big Apple Circus.
 The Big Apple Circus went on to become the opening act on her phenomenally successful The Circus Starring Britney Spears world tour.

 In the 2008–2009 season, PBS filmed a documentary about the Big Apple Circus.
 The documentary, titled "Circus", portrays the lives of not only the performers but the crew as well.
 The six-part event aired starting November 2, 2010, in chronological order.